Proyce/Ramdom-User-ng/README.md

 ## Support

 If you encounter any issues or have any questions, please feel free to open an issue on this repository.
-You can also reach out to [maintainer's name] at [maintainer's email].

 ## Contributing